Shadyxstep/apres-apparel-MS4/README.md

 #### Acknowledgements

 Thank you to the [Code Institute](https://codeinstitute.net/) & their brilliant & easy to understand learning content throughout the course.
-Thank you to my mentor [Adegbenga Adeye](https://github.com/deye9) for help in my first few software projects.
+Thank you to my mentor [Adegbenga Adeye](https://github.com/deye9) for helping kickstart my first few software projects.
-Thank you to CI tutors in the Code Institute slack channel for being readily available to help with any issues I posted in.
+Thank you to CI tutors & other students in the Code Institute slack channel for being readily available to help with any issues I posted in.
 Thank you to student support team for their help throughout this course.

 ## **Disclaimer**